JuliaPy/SymPy.jl/README.md

 asfunction(ex) =  u -> subs(ex, x, u)
 ```

+This is basically what happens in the call: `convert(Function,
+exp(-x)*sin(x))`, though that call replaces a lone free variable, not
+necessarily one named `x`.
+This conversion is then used to plot
+expressions with `julia`'s other plotting packages.
+(This can be
+somewhat slow, as each evaluation has to make the round trip from
+`julia` to `sympy` and back.)

-as the value returned will be a symbolic number when `ex` depends only
+However, the value returned will be a symbolic number when `ex` depends only
 on the variable `x` and not a number.
-To convert to a number can be
+Converting to a Julian number can be
 done through the `convert(T,x)` methods.
 However, for convenience, we
 make SymPy's `N` function do the conversion.
 So, assuming `x` is the
 lone variable in `ex`, we could have